 - Company details: these are the details about the foreign company, including but not limited to the names of the directors, the members of the Management Board and the Supervisory Board, for those companies that have one.

 - Representative details: personal information for the individual assigned as the branch representative in Poland.

 - Scope of business: details about the branch’s activities in the country according to the local classification of business activities (the NACE classification).

 - Documents: the foreign company needs to submit a decision for the establishment of the branch as well as the decision to appoint the respective branch manager.

 The incorporation documents for the branch will also include the certified copy of the foreign company’s Articles of Association as well as an excerpt from the register in the country where the foreign company is registered.
 These documents need to be provided as a sworn translation into Polish and the translated Articles of Association need to be certified by a Polish notary.

 The translation of the foreign company’s Articles of Association, as well as the excerpt from the trade register in the company’s country of origin, are mandatory for the registration of a branch.

 One of our attorneys in Poland can provide investors with more details about the requirements for branch registration.

-Subsidiary registration in Poland
+Subsidiary registration in Poland in 2023

 The subsidiary can be incorporated as a limited liability company.
 There are two types of corporations in Poland, the joint-stock company as well as the private limited liability company.
 The latter is the most commonly used business form, both by local investors and foreign entrepreneurs and it is suitable for starting a subsidiary.